Purushottam2005/mule-module-jpa/README.md

 Mule JPA Module
 ====================

-Mule Module support for the Java Persistence Architecture.
+Mule Module support for the Java Persistence API.

 Installation and Usage
 ----------------------